Phase diagram of early training dynamics in deep neural networks: effect of the learning rate, depth, and width: Introduction

 The critical values $c_{loss}$, $c_{sharp}$, $c_{max}$ are random variables that depend on random initialization, SGD batch selection, and architecture.
-The averages of $c_{loss}$, $c_{sharp}$, $c_{max}$ are shown in the phase diagrams and show strong systematic dependence on $d/w$.
+The averages of $c_{loss}$, $c_{sharp}$, $c_{max}$ shown in the phase diagrams show strong systematic dependence on depth and width.
+In order to better understand the cause of the sharpness reduction during early training we study the effect of network output at initialization by (1) centering the network, (2) setting last layer weights to zero, or (3) tuning the overall scale of the output layer.
 We also analyze the linear connectivity of the loss landscape in the early transient regime and show that for a range of learning rates $c_{loss} < c < c_{barrier}$, no barriers exist from the initial state to the final point of the initial transient phase, even though training passes through regions with higher loss than initialization.

 Next, we provide a quantitative analysis of the intermediate saturation regime.
 We find that sharpness during this time typically displays 3 distinct regimes as the learning rate is tuned, depicted in Fig. \ref{fig:sharpness_transition}.
-By identifying an appropriate order parameter we can extract a sharp peak corresponding to $c_{crit} \approx 2/\lambda_0^H$.
-For $c \ll c_{crit}$, the network is effectively in a lazy training regime, with increasing fluctuations as $d/w$ is increased.
+By identifying an appropriate order parameter, we can extract a sharp peak corresponding to $c_{crit}$.
+For MSE loss $c_{crit} \approx 2$, whereas for crossentropy loss, $4 \gtrsim c_{crit} \gtrsim 2$.
+For $c \ll c_{crit}$, the network is effectively in a lazy training regime, with increasing fluctuations as $d$ and/or $\nicefrac{1}{w}$ are increased.

-Finally, we show that a single hidden layer linear network -- the $uv$ model -- displays the same phenomena discussed above for the early regimes (i) and (ii), and we analyze the phase diagram in this minimal model.
+Finally, we show that a single hidden layer linear network -- the $uv$ model -- displays the same phenomena discussed above and we analyze the phase diagram in this minimal model.